jubnl/timeit_decorator/README.md

 ## Usage
 ### Basic Usage
-Here's a simple example of how to use the timeit decorator, including how it integrates with Python's logging system:
+Here's how to use the timeit decorator:

 ```py
 import logging